MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 #### User cannot open the company because the tenant is locked.

 This message indicates that the tenant has been locked by Microsoft, typically for security reasons.
-The tenant isn't by any user.
+The tenant isn't accessible by any user.

 *Resolution*